 When I was on palliative care I didn't have to leave my house to see my GP or have most of the tests my pulmonologist or cardiologist ordered.
 Palliative care would have portable machines brought to my house.
 I had x rays, blood work, echocardiogram, and a ultrasound done at my home in my own bedroom.
 No chance of picking up any nasty germs at the hospital.
-I did have to go to the hospital for two tests, a pet ct scan with contrast, and a blood gas test.
+I did have to go to the hospital for two tests, a PET CT scan with contrast, and a blood gas test.
 A GP and nurse came to my house once a month and did a routine checkup.
 If I needed meds they ordered them & had them delivered.
 I had to go in the hospital for two days due to CO2 poisoning.
 When I got out, Palliative care had a nurse come weekly, & an aid come every day to check on me, meal on wheels, a chaplain & a social worker come to make sure I was getting what I required.
 After two months I told them I no longer needed/wanted all that & my Palliative care went back to the way it was.
 The only reason I stopped having palliative care is I moved to NC and the area where I live did not offer the service.
 Sadly, access to palliative care services remains inadequate in the US and are not available in all area.

+Patients who received early palliative care actually have lower rates of depression, better quality of life, and live longer than patients who received standard treatment only.
 This may have been due to more effective treatment of depression, better management of symptoms, & less need for hospitalization.
 And when death draws near, palliative care can transition uninterrupted into hospice care.
 I went from hospice care to palliative care and at this time I'm on neither, but I can go back on Palliative care when I feel the need to do so.
 Since it is so hard to predict the ups & downs of COPD, a good thing about palliative care is those of us with COPD can move in and out of palliative care as the need arises.
 And it is so much better than having a doctor referring you to Hospice and the fear that word evokes in many.

 If you are interested in palliative care, (pronounced pal-lee-uh-tiv) ask your doctor if it is available in your area and for a referral to get palliative care services.
-I would advise anyone that is in the late stages of COPD, particularly those that live alone, to look into getting palliative ccre services.
-Breathe deep & easy.
+I would advise anyone that is in the late stages of COPD, particularly those that live alone, to look into getting palliative care services.